mishmanners/GitHub-Like-A-Boss/readme.md

 Learn and share lots of tips and tricks, plus dig into the latest GitHub feature announcements.

+This repo is often used to show off new features on [Mish's Twitch streams](https://twitch.tv/MishManners), or [GitHub's Open Source Friday streams](https://twitch.tv/GitHub).
+Follow both channels to stay up to date and jump in on the Discussions if you want to engage with us.

 #### Talk abstract

 Join @MishManners from GitHub to share all your tips and tricks, Mish will be throwing in some of her own personal favourites and dig into the latest feature announcements.